claranet/zabbix-aws-cloudwatch/README.md

   -namespace string
         AWS Cloudwatch namespace to target metric (mandatory) -no-data-value string
-        Value to returns when there is no data (mandatory) -period int
+        Value to return when there is no data (mandatory) -period int
         AWS Cloudwatch metric period in seconds (optional) (default 60) -region string